FusionAuth/charts/README.md

 ## Releasing the Chart

-You can release the chart by bumping the git tag:
+Release the chart by pushing a new tag.

 ```
-cd <charts directory>
 git tag 1.0.0
 git push origin master --tags
 ```